 Keywords:Pediatric Respiratory Severity score, Respiratory distress, Triage

-Methodology: This descriptive cross sectional study conducted at outpatient and emergency paediatric department of the Federal Govt.
+Methodology: This descriptive cross sectional study was conducted at the outpatient and emergency paediatric department of the Federal Govt.
 Polyclinic hospital, Islamabad, from October 2017 to December 2019.
 One hundred and seventeen children with acute respiratory infections were enrolled in the study by a non-probability sampling technique.
-Epidemiologic variables of interest included age, sex, and breastfed or not.
+Epidemiologic variables of interest included age, sex, and breastfeeding or not.
 Clinical variables of interest included respiratory rate, use of accessory respiratory muscle, wheeze on auscultation, and oxygen saturation at room air.
-PRESS assessed tachypnea, wheezing, accessory muscle use, SpO2 and feeding difficulties with each component given a score of 0 or 1, and total score were categorized as a mild(0-1), moderate (2-3) or severe(4-5).
+PRESS assessed tachypnea, wheezing, accessory muscle use, SpO2 and feeding difficulties with each component given a score of 0 or 1, and the total score were categorized as a mild(0-1), moderate (2-3) or severe(4-5).

 Copyright (c) 2022 Annals of PIMS-Shaheed Zulfiqar Ali Bhutto Medical University

 This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.

 This is an Open Access article distributed under the terms of the Creative Commons Attribution License (http://creativecommons.org/licenses/by/4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original work is properly cited.